-'''

-.. confluence_excerpt::
+''' .. confluence_excerpt::

-This content is reusable.

-'''

 :atlassian-macro-output-type: output type (block, inline)

 When this option is configured to inline (default), the rendered excerpt macro will be presented inlined with other content in the page (no additional line breaks).
 The block type can be used to help render an excerpt macro as a block-level element.